PhillipJacobsen/Ark_IOT_BasicDemo1/README.md

 # Ark_IOT_BasicDemo1

-Example Project -work in progress.
+Proof of Concept Project -work in progress.

-This example illustrates a demo of basic operation of the ARK client interface.
-This was created as way for me to learn the Ark API
+This projects illustrates a vending machine that accepts Ark Cryptocurrency for payment.(Not complete)

 Program Features:
 This program has been tested with ESP32 Adafruit Huzzah however it should also work with ESP8266 modules with minor changes to hardware connections and wifi libraries.